elevatedthird/paragon-base/readme.md

 # E3 Github Workflows

+By default, all Paragon projects have Github Actions enabled.
+To disable, rename the `.github/workflows/main.yml` to `main.disable`

 1. Ensure you have invited (insert our general e3 user we made) and ensure a senior dev has accepted the invite.
 2. Go: `https://github.com/elevatedthird/<repo-name>/settings/variables/actions`
 3. Under "Repository variable" add a variable named `DESTINATION_REPOSITORY` and paste the ssh url of the destination repository.
 This url must be an SSH url!
-4. You should have a `.github/workflows/main.yml` file in the root.
-If you do not, the project may not have been proivisioned with a hosting platform.
-    1. Create a `.github/workflows` folder in the project root
-    2. Copy `assets/platform-setup/main.yml` into that folder
-5. Configure the branches that should trigger the deployment to the hosting provider.
+4. Configure the branches that should trigger the deployment to the hosting provider.
 The following shows recommended branch patterns
     - Acquia: `main master develop feature/*`
     - Pantheon: `master md-*`
     - Platform: `*/*`
-6. On line 17, set the `PLATFORM` variable to either `acquia`, `platform`, or `pantheon`
+5. On line 17, set the `PLATFORM` variable to either `acquia`, `platform`, or `pantheon`
-7. If you are NOT using kinetic, change the `THEME_NAME` variable to your theme.
+6. If you are NOT using kinetic, change the `THEME_NAME` variable to your theme.
 Also, change the path to the theme in the `build-theme` script in composer.json

 ## Specific Platform Instructions